TheoKondak/kanban-board/README.md

 ### React Router

-For handling routes, I chose React Router, again because it is the industry standard.
+For handling routes, [React Router](https://reactrouter.com/en/main) was selected, because it is the industry standard.
 Unfortunately, the library often has a lot of breaking changes, which makes it a bit harder to use and to update in the future for a range of reasons.
 For this application, I used the latest version, `"react-router": "^6.8.2",`

 ### React Edit Text

-For handling textfields I used [React Edit Text](https://github.com/bymi15/react-edit-text) which is pretty straightforward to use even though it is not so popular.
+Input handling is being managed by [React Edit Text](https://github.com/bymi15/react-edit-text) which is pretty straightforward to use even though it is not so popular.
+That being said, there were issues during development, which lead to some non best practices being followed namely for styling the components.

 ### Tailwind CSS

-For designing the interface, I used [Tailwind CSS](https://tailwindcss.com/docs/installation), which is one of the preferred methods in the industry, along [Styled Components](https://styled-components.com/).
+[Tailwind CSS](https://tailwindcss.com/docs/installation) provides a quick and safe way to create a stylized template.
+The documentation is stellar, and the framework is well tested and used in production by many large companies.
+It also allows for a quick Dark theme mode, a feature which is utilized in this project.
+See [Theme section](https://github.com/madewithlove/technical-assignment-front-end-engineer-TheoKondak#theme) for more.

 ### React DND

 For implementing the Drag and Drop functionality I used [React DND](https://github.com/react-dnd/react-dnd/), mostly because it is more up-to-date, and better maintained than its alternatives like [React-Beautiful-Dnd](https://github.com/atlassian/react-beautiful-dnd).

+[React DND](https://github.com/react-dnd/react-dnd/) is the most modern and up to date.
+It has a lot of

 ## Theme